-Welcome to the homepage of Robert J. Shea, co-author of Illuminatus and author of Shike, All Things are Lights, The Saracen, and Shaman.
+Welcome to the homepage of Robert J. Shea (1933-1994), co-author of Illuminatus! and author of Shike, All Things are Lights, The Saracen, and Shaman.

-If you enjoy this site and my father's works, please consider using this link purchase Illuminatus!, purchase All Things Are Lights on the Kindle, or use this link to purchase anything from Amazon.com.
+If you enjoy this site and my father's works, please consider using these links to purchase Illuminatus!, Shike, All Things Are Lights, or Shaman.

 Thanks to the University of Michigan for these copies of No Governor!

-You can purchase used copies of Robert Shea's books at Amazon.com and on Ebay.
+You can purchase used copies of Robert Shea's books at Amazon.com.

 Robert Joseph Shea (14 February 1933 - 10 March 1994) was the co-author of The Illuminatus!
 Trilogy with Robert Anton Wilson and the author of six other novels including Shike, All Things Are Lights, The Saracen, and Shaman.